krenalis/krenalis/doc/src/mapping.md

 Mapping serves as an effortlessly simple data transformation method, designed with a focus on simplicity.
 It doesn't demand additional dependencies or mastery of programming languages like JavaScript or Python

 It's the quickest and most efficient method because it doesn't need to call external functions.
-Instead, it uses a fast expression engine built into Chichi.
+Instead, it uses a fast expression engine built into Meergo.

 However, for much more complex use cases, a more powerful language is recommended, such as JavaScript and Python.